jauhien/gs-elpa/docs/gs-elpa.8.rst

     Emerge any package from it, e.g.

     **emerge -va clojure-mode**

+Generating ebuilds for packages that are already in the tree
+    Ebuilds for the packages available in the tree are excluded from the generation.
+To enable their generation you need to edit **/etc/g-sorcery/gs-elpa.json** file: remove packages you need
+    from the *exclude* list in the *common_config* inside this config file.

 Generating user ebuilds in user overlay
     Create new user overlay.
 Run